discord-py-ui/discord-ui/README.md

         - When the value of a guild_permission is not of type `SlashPermission` it will throw an exception
     - context-commands
     > You can now have context commands with the same name as a normal slash command
+    - slashcommand description
+    > You can use docstrings `"""docstring"""` for setting the description of a slash commmand by setting the dosctring for the callback function

     ## **Changed**
     - auto_defer